alexcaselli/WindowsPomodoroTimerApp/README.md

 ## Overview

 The Pomodoro Timer App is a productivity tool designed to help users manage their time effectively using the Pomodoro Technique.
 This technique involves breaking work into intervals, traditionally 25 minutes in length, separated by short breaks.
-This app is built using .NET 8 and targets Windows platforms.
+This app is built using WinUI 3 and targets Windows platforms.

 ## Features

 * **Pomodoro Timer:** Set and manage work intervals and breaks.
+* **User Activity Monitoring:** Timers auto-pause and resume based on the user activity status.
+* **Unignorable Breaks:** No more breaks skipping.
+The app goes into fullscreen mode when you need a break.
 * **Customizable Intervals:** Adjust the length of work sessions and breaks to fit your needs.
 * **Notifications:** Receive notifications when it's time to take a break or start a new work session.
-* **User Interface:** Intuitive and user-friendly interface built with WinUI.
+* **User Interface:** Intuitive and user-friendly interface built with WinUI 3.
 * **MSIX Packaging:** Easy installation and updates through MSIX packaging.
 * **Multi-Platform Support:** Supports x86, x64, and ARM64 architectures.